 It is no coincidence then that South Africa’s leading maize-meal brand is called White Star and its leading flour brand is Snowflake.

 In advanced countries, brownness is increasingly favoured in starchy products, because it indicates healthier ingredients and roughage, usually correctly.

 Choosing the more intensively processed and relatively unhealthy food options is not unique to South Africa: it is a feature of many emerging nations globally that consumers abandon traditional foods in favour of processed foods.

 In the poorest communities a bag of maize meal is often the only way of satisfying a family’s hunger, and the cost factor plays a role too.
-An 80kg bag of maize meal is about R400: on a 500g portion a person a day, an extended family of 10 people would consume an 80kg bag in about 16 days.
-The daily total consumption of maize meal in South Africa is about 10 000 tonnes.

 But these maize-meal consumers demand a product that is white—stripped of roughage and nutrients—and manufacturers have remodelled their businesses to serve this demand.

 For about a year after the 2008 global financial crisis, the consumption of maize meal climbed strongly, reversing a long trend of slowly slipping consumption in which increasingly affluent mass market consumers increased their spend on other staples such as bread and rice.
 (All rice is imported.)